-(1) Compatibility for service templates and plug-ins created in the Service Builder window
+(1) Compatibility for service templates and plug-ins created in the Service Builder window the release process and created as a release service template.

 The following describes the compatibility for service templates and plug-ins created in the Service Builder.